 Born in Stuttgart, Robert Aldwin Schlumberger (1814-1879) was the founder of the famous Austrian winery.
-He learned the art of making champagne at the oldest champagne house Ruinart Père et Fils in Reims.
-He met his future wife Sophie Kirchner during a trip to the Rhine, gave up his secure position in Reims and moved to Vienna in 1842.
-In a cellar in the Viennese district of Josefstadt he made his first attempts with Lower Austrian wines.
-In 1843 he acquired his first vineyards like the Goldeck vineyard in Bad Vöslau in the Thermenregion, which still exists today.
-There he was the first to plant the varieties Cabernet Sauvignon, Cabernet Franc and Merlot for red wines in barriques in the heartland of Austria.
+He learned the art of champagne production in Reims at the oldest champagne house Ruinart Père et Fils.
+On a trip to the Rhine he met his future wife Sophie Kirchner, gave up his position in Reims and moved to Wien in 1842.
+In a cellar in the Josefstadt district he made his first experiments with Lower Austrian wines.
+In 1843 he acquired his first vineyards such as the still existing Riede Goldeck in Bad Vöslau in the Thermenregion.
+There he was the first in the heartland of Austria to plant the varieties Cabernet Sauvignon, Cabernet Franc and Merlot for red wines aged in barriques.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)